terceiro/auto-apt-proxy/README.md

 auto-apt-proxy - autodetect common APT proxy setups

+# USAGE

+**auto-apt-proxy**

+**auto-apt-proxy** *[COMMAND [ARGS ...]]*

 # DESCRIPTION

-auto-apt-proxy installs itself as a APT proxy autodetector, and detects common setups by checking localhost, your gateway and other "interesting" machines on your network for well-known APT proxies such as apt-cacher-ng and others.
+**auto-apt-proxy** is an APT proxy autodetector, and detects common setups by checking localhost, your gateway and other "interesting" machines on your network for well-known APT proxies such as apt-cacher-ng and others.

+When called with no arguments, **auto-apt-proxy** simply prints the address of a detected process to the standard output.
+This package install an APT configuration file that makes APT use **auto-apt-proxy** to detect a proxy on every invocation of APT.

+When called with arguments, they are assumed to be a command.
+Such command will be executed with the common environment variables used for specifying HTTP proxies (*http_proxy*, *HTTP_PROXY*) set to the detected proxy.
+This way the executed command will be able to transparently use any detected APT proxy.
+Note that for this to work, any programs invoked by the given command must have their own support for detecting HTTP proxies from environment variables, and for using them.

+# EXAMPLES

+$ **auto-apt-proxy**

+Just prints the detected APT proxy

+$ **auto-apt-proxy** debootstrap sid /my/chroot

+Creates a new Debian *chroot* downloading packages from the local proxy.

 # COPYRIGHT

-Copyright (C) 2016 Antonio Terceiro
+Copyright (C) 2016-2017 Antonio Terceiro

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by